codurance/site/_posts/2017-04-26-clean-and-lean-webpack-bundles.md

 The key takeaways here are three-fold:

 1. Get rid of any unused dependencies … now!
-I appreciate this does not make your webpack bundle smaller (as webpack only bundles libraries that are used) but this is more in the interests of maintaining sanity of any developer that works on the code base in future.
+I appreciate this does not make your Webpack bundle smaller (as Webpack only bundles libraries that are used) but this is more in the interests of maintaining sanity of any developer that works on the code base in future.
 To find out what dependencies are no longer used then I recommend taking a look at the [DepCheck library](https://github.com/depcheck/depcheck).
 2. Upgrade any remaining dependencies where you can.
 On the particular project I worked on some of the dependencies where more than 4 major versions behind.
 Among the obvious benefits like better reliability and security, sometimes more recent versions will have optimisations that result in less code.
-3. Finally, its worth have a review of your webpack configuration to see if this can be cleaned up further.
-If you have one large webpack configuration for all environments (dev and prod), then consider splitting it.
+3. Finally, its worth have a review of your Webpack configuration to see if this can be cleaned up further.
+If you have one large Webpack configuration for all environments (dev and prod), then consider splitting it.
 [Check out the example I uploaded to Github](https://github.com/TobyRet/webpack-example).

 ###Analyse
-So by now you have a nice readable webpack configuration and you have upgraded your dependencies and removed any ones that are no longer required.
+So by now you have a nice readable Webpack configuration and you have upgraded your dependencies and removed any ones that are no longer required.
 The next step is to <strong>analyse</strong> your bundle to see what is taking up the most space.

 A simple visual tool for examining your bundle is the [Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/).
 It provides a provides a nice looking pie chart of your bundle composition allowing you to quickly understand which dependencies contribute to the size of the overall result.